Archaeology of Qatar: Taqan culture

 In 1964, the Danish group discovered a tool making site at Umm Taqa.
 Lead archaeologist Holger Kapel claimed that there was no site like it elsewhere in the peninsula.
 Archaeologist G.H.
 Smith, who partook in the later British expedition, suggested that Umm Taqa belonged to a distinct culture.

 A survey conducted in 2013–14 designates the tool making industry as the 'Taqan industry' and dates it to the Upper Paleolithic.
-Lithic assemblages at the site consisted 359 pieces.
-The most notable variance of the Taqan industry from the other groups classified by Kapel was the method used to prepare blade cores.
+Lithic assemblages at the site consisted of 359 pieces.
+A variance of the Taqan industry from the other groups classified by Kapel was the method used to prepare blade cores.

 Neolithic findings

 Pottery

 Ubaid pottery originating from Mesopotamia was discovered in five primary sites in Qatar: Al Da'asa, Ras Abrouq (Bir Zekrit), Al Jubeigib and Al Khor Island.
 The two most extensive Ubaid sites in the peninsula are found in Al Da'asa and Ras Abrouq.
 Comparative analysis revealed that at least half of the excavated pottery originated from southern Mesopotamia, mainly from the sites of Eridu, Ur and Tell al-'Ubaid.